ChainAI-Org/full-stack-template/README.md

 2. Export `default` component and optional `getServerSideProps` / `getMeta`.
 3. Routes are automatically detected from this directory by `server.ts`.

-### Best Practices for Development
+### Best Practices for AI-Driven Development

-To facilitate the creation of robust and bug-free features using this template, You should adhere to the following core TypeScript and Node.js ESM development principles:
+To facilitate the creation of robust and bug-free features using this template, you should adhere to the following core TypeScript and Node.js ESM development principles:

 1.  **Strict Type Safety & Adherence:**
     *   **Principle:** Leverage TypeScript's static typing to its fullest.
 Avoid `any` where possible; prefer specific types or `unknown` with type guards.